 - Chestnut spread - French crêpes are sometimes filled with sweet chestnut spread, which is a spread made from candied chestnuts.

-- Pastry cream - Fill the crêpes with vanilla pastry cream and some raspberries for a fresh and fruity dessert!
+- Pastry cream – Fill the crêpes with vanilla pastry cream and some sliced strawberries for a fresh and fruity dessert!

-Once filled, you can fold the crêpe into 4, or simply roll it.
+Once filled, you can fold the crêpe or simply roll it.
 Personally, I prefer it rolled, but that is up to you!

 First, stack your crêpes right after cooking and cover them with a clean kitchen towel.
 This will prevent the crêpes from drying and keep them moist.

-To store the crêpes, cover the plate with aluminum foil or plastic film once they have cooled down.
-You can keep it at room temperature for the day or store it in the refrigerator for up to 2 days.
-Be aware crêpes are always best served the same day, though.
+To store the crêpes, cover them with aluminum foil or plastic film once they have cooled down.
+You can keep them at room temperature for one day or store them in the refrigerator for up to 2 days.
+Be aware that crêpes are always best served the same day, though.

 If you ever wanted to make authentic French crêpes, look no further!
 You are going to love this recipe!
-Plus, it's perfect to serve to kids for breakfast or as an after-school snack!
+It’s easy to follow, uses simple ingredients, and makes a great breakfast for the whole family!

 Ingredients